5argon/ECSLineRenderer/README.md

 - To support arbitrary vertices rounded end cap it will break instancing as that uses a new mesh, also we could not pre generate all the meshes at `OnCreateManager`.
 Maybe I will just pre-generate a set of limited options to choose from instead. (e.g. 0~8 vertex rounded edge and nothing more)

 - You cannot change `LineStyle` later, the copy to `MesnInstanceRenderer` component is only at the creation of entity with required components.

+- Add changed filter mechanism that ties to the camera's position, so if the camera does not move there is no need to compute the billboard rotation.

 5argon